dashpay/docs-platform/docs/reference/dapi-endpoints-platform-endpoints.md

 > 🚧 Breaking changes
 >
-> As of Dash Platform 0.24 the `protocolVersion` is no longer included in the CBOR-encoded data.
-It is instead prepended as a varint to the data following CBOR encoding.
+> Due to serialization changes in Dash Platform 0.25, using wasm-dpp is recommended when working with identities, data contracts, and documents.

 **Returns**: [Identity](../explanations/identity.md) information for the requested identity
 **Parameters**: